Malungisa/Hello-world/README.md

 # About Malungisa (Malu)
 I am a luther Colloge graduate with a major in data science and minor in mathematics.
 I enjoy working on data science projects and anything related to data cleaning, visualization and analysis.
-I have experience working on excel, python and R but am also interested in learning new and using new tools and languages.
+I have done projects on excel, python and R but am also interested in learning and using new tools and languages.

 Reasons for this website:
-- To share projects that I have worked on and currently working on.
+- To share projects that I have worked on and am currently working on.

 ![Mndzebele Malungisa2](https://user-images.githubusercontent.com/73528630/103179329-75733480-4850-11eb-9efb-58472a077bcf.JPG)